systemd Daemonjournalctl: Query the systemd Journaludev

 the virtual consoles and the keyboard layout.
 We talk about software

-components like bash
+components like bash,

-cron
+cron and

-, because they were
+logrotate, because they were

 changed or enhanced during the last release cycles.
 Even if they are